-Plug the scanner into the OBD-II 16-pin port.
+- Plug your OBD2 scanner into the OBD-II 16-pin port.

 Turn the key to on.
 All the dash lights should turn on.
 Don't start the engine.

 Scanner turns on.
-Hit SCAN or READ button on your OBD-II scanner.
+Hit the SCAN or READ button on your OBD-II scanner.
 You will see fault codes such as P0300.
 Write down the code and do research online on what those codes mean on Hyundai cars.